 Annular pancreas is the most common birth defect seen in the pancreas.
 The pancreas is an organ that plays an important part in your digestive process.
 The term annular pancreas means that a ring of extra pancreatic tissue covers the first part of your small intestine (duodenum).
 It goes all the way up to your pancreas.
 Your pancreas can still function, but the extra tissue can cause a number of symptoms.
 It can also disrupt your digestive process and other bodily functions.

-Annular pancreas is a birth defect.
+Annular pancreas is a rare birth defect.
 The cause is not known.

 Annular pancreas is linked with Down syndrome.
-About one-fourth of people with this condition also have Down syndrome.
+About 1/4 of people with this condition also have Down syndrome.

 Your healthcare provider will do an exam and ask about your health history.
 Other tests may be done to evaluate whether you have annular pancreas.